davepartner/ethereum-smart-contract/README.md

 This project is a demonstration of how to start accepting ethereum payments on any website.
 It was built with Javascript, html, css and ethereum solidity.

-I can join your team, you can contact me.

 ## How to thank me
 * Star this repo
 Follow me on my social media handles